argentsea/docfx/tutorials/quickstart1.md

 ## 6. Load ArgentSea on Application Start

+ArgentSea is an injectable service, so it needs to be registered on application startup.

+# [SQL Server](#tab/tabid-sql)

 Open your project’s *Startup* class.
 At the top, add the following *using* statement:

-# [SQL Server](#tab/tabid-sql)

 ```C#
 using ArgentSea.Sql;